 - Choose your sheen: most folks like semi-gloss.

 - Latex or oil?
 Unlike what you might be reading, oil is long dead.
 RIP.
+We explain.

 - We list the basic tools and refer you to the ‘how-to’ steps.

 If you need to block stains, read our post about stain blocking primer.

 If you just want the bottom line: there are 2 trim paints that we use over and over, and both are excellent.
 More follows this summary:

 - Benjamin Moore’s Advance shown above; self-levels just like oil paint and looks amazing.
 This ships pure white unless you email the seller.
 This is the best seller of this paint: very responsive.
 Explained more below.